 Tip #3: Make them a part of the process

 Time and time again I have seen the advantages of making children a part of the process.
-From planning to shopping to gardening to the farmers market, to what the dining ware they are eating off of, they are 100 times more on board when their voice matters and they get a say in how things go.
+From planning to shopping to gardening to the farmers market to the dining ware they are eating from — they are 100 times more on board when their voice matters and they get a say in how things go.

-If Susie loves her pink plate, then allow her a pink plate on certain days.
-This way it doesn’t turn into needing the pink plate for every meal, where you’ll inevitably be the bad guy because the pink plate isn’t always clean when needed.
+If Susie loves her pink plate, then allow her a pink plate for dedicated meals/meal times.
+It won’t turn into needing the pink plate for every meal, and you’ll be the good guy because the plate will actually be clean when needed.
 The pink plate gets used for Saturday lunch and Wednesday dinner, and Susie will be excited to clean it off.